-Em-dash (CTR+ALT+-) = - note: the "-" is on the number keypad Not - or -- ex: The convoy of vehicles-which included Kostov's land cruiser-was hit by RPG fire from militants atop nearby buildings.
+Em-dash (CTR+ALT+-) = - note: the "-" is on the number keypad Not - or --

 The em-dash is a very versatile-if overused-punctuation mark, and it is mainly utilized to signify an "aside."
 Jds

 NOT: The convoy of vehicles - which included Kostov's land cruiser - was hit by RPG fire from militants atop nearby buildings.